U.S.–China Strategic and Economic Dialogue

 The U.S.–China Strategic and Economic Dialogue (S&ED) (中美战略与经济对话 (中美戰略與經濟對話, Zhōng Měi zhànlüè yǔ jīngjì duìhuà)) was a high-level dialogue for the United States and China to discuss a wide range of regional and global strategic and economic issues between both countries.
-The establishment of the S&ED was announced on April 1, 2009, by U.S. President Barack Obama and Chinese President Hu Jintao.
+The establishment of the S&ED was announced on April 1, 2009, by U.S. President Barack Obama and General Secretary of the Chinese Communist Party Hu Jintao.
 The upgraded mechanism replaced the former Senior Dialogue and Strategic Economic Dialogue started under the George W. Bush administration.
-The format is such that high-level representatives of both countries and their delegations will meet annually at capitals alternating between the two countries.
+High-level representatives of both countries and their delegations met annually alternating between the two countries' capitals.

-The S&ED has both a "Strategic Track" and an "Economic Track".
-U.S. Secretary of State John Kerry and Chinese State Councilor Yang Jiechi co-chair the "Strategic Track".
-U.S. Secretary of the Treasury Jack Lew and Chinese Vice Premier Wang Yang co-chair the "Economic Track" (as of 2013).

-Is being renamed to Comprehensive Economic Dialogue since April 2017.
+The S&ED was renamed the Comprehensive Economic Dialogue in June 2017.
+The Trump administration terminated the dialogue that year.

 History

-The creation of the S&ED was announced on April 1, 2009, in London at the G-20 summit by President Barack Obama and President Hu Jintao during their first meeting.
+The creation of the S&ED was announced on April 1, 2009, in London at the G-20 summit by President Barack Obama and Chinese leader Hu Jintao during their first meeting.
 The upgraded mechanism replaced the former Senior Dialogue and Strategic Economic Dialogue started under the George W. Bush administration.
 High-level representatives of both countries and their delegations meet annually at capitals alternating between the two countries.
 The first meeting was held in Washington, D.C. on July 27–28, 2009.

 It has been suggested by analysts and media that the S&ED constitutes an important part of the G-2 relationship between the United States and China.

-Experts say that it can promote political trust, constructive engagement, and collaboration between the two countries.
+The administration of United States President Donald Trump renamed S&ED as the Comprehensive Economic Dialogue in June 2017.
+Trump's advisors Steve Bannon, Peter Navarro, and Matt Pottinger advised against continuing the dialogue.
+According to David Shambaugh, China, in the opinion of the administration, viewed the discussions as fig leaves for it increase its national power.
+One meeting occurred, and the Trump administration canceled the dialogue that year.